 Global Development and Social Justice Research programme

-As a leader in the field of development studies, ISS contribute to finding responses to today’s global problems.
+As a leader in the field of development studies, the International Institute of Social Studies (ISS) finds responses to today’s global problems.
 Issues such as poverty, inequality, migration, conflict and ecology are important in the ISS research agenda.

-Our Global Development and Social Justice research programme takes an explicitly critical approach to policy responses that are formulated to social, economic and political issues.
+Our Global Development and Social Justice research programme takes a critical approach to policy responses that are formulated to social, economic and political issues.
 The critical attitude is the result of a deeply felt need to analyse the way in which power differences among groups of people result in policies and practices that are highly beneficial to the powerful and detrimental to the powerless.